Are you looking for gift ideas for a curious kid?

 You can order the Around the World kits or the USA edition which introduces kids to the 50 states.

 Puzzles are another great gift option and this Melissa & Doug Children of the World 48-Piece Floor Puzzle is both fun & educational.
 The puzzle is very sturdy and shows flags, country names and kids dressed in native clothes.
 And we've always loved floor puzzle because of their large pieces -- the kids put them together and have these big pictures to look at and explore.

 I've written on why every home needs a map and this is a great option for younger kids!
 This vinyl-covered Learning Resources World Treasure Hunt Map can be layed out on the floor for kids to explore!
 You can write and wipe the map clean to use over and over.
 And it comes with flag markers and clue cards so you can have your own 'treasure hunt'!
 Great for kids ages 3 - 7.

 I love magazine subscriptions as a holiday gift - the kids not only get something to open (grab the first issue at a newsstand or order early), but then they get mail every month (and we all know that kids love getting mail!)

-Both of my kids devour this magazine when they get an issue!
+Both of my kids devour Kids Discover Magazine when they get an issue!
 I love that each issue is focused on a specific topic -- Rainforests, Electricity, Ancient Greece and Knights & Castles are just a few of the great subjects that are covered in depth.

 Each issue contains great articles, puzzles, infographics and amazing facts about the topic.
 The magazine covers all types of science, culture and history themes that inform and inspire kids ages 6 - 12.